 With a total length of 17′-10″ and a beam of 61.5″ and a 4″ draft, not only can you cross some nasty open water comfortably but you can stalk to shallowest of shallow fish.
 The East Cape Caimen allows the guide to quietly pole the backcountry searching for fish in their natural habitat.
 Many days we are able to find fish, deep in the islands of the Lagoon that haven’t felt fishing pressure for a long time.
 This skiff has been the difference maker on many days between getting shots and seeing fish just out of range.

 While you are invited to bring your own gear, it can be a hassle to lug rods and tackle around.
 Why not just fish with our gear?
 Not only will you have access to well maintained top of the line rods and reels, we’ll take the guess work out of “What should I throw?”.

-If you are a gear head and are interested in the equipment I use, here it is.
-I throw Sage and Orvis fly rods, Hatch fly reels, Rio and Wulff fly lines and custom flies tied personally by Capt.
-Jesse Register.
-I feel it is very important that your guide tie their own flies.
-Here is why… As a guide, I am very familiar with the fish I target.
+I personally tie all my own flies, here is why… as a guide, I am very familiar with the fish I target.
 In most cases you know their behavior, how the fish have been feeding, what they are feeding on, etc. When I sit down at the fly tying bench, those nuances, or behaviors are in my mind.
-If the fish have been floating high in the water column, I’m going to tie a bug I can swim in front of their face.
-You wouldn’t tie a heavy crab with lead eyes.